Workshop 2: The Interplay Between Digital Sovereignty and Development

 589 seconds

-Digital sovereignty should contribute to individual autonomy and planetary sustainability
+Digital sovereignty should be grounded in goals that promote individual autonomy, empowerment, and planetary sustainability

 Explanation